ericslevenson/ALPOD/README.md

 ### Step 4: Intersect ancillary datasets
 (4.1) hu12.py: aggregates lake statistics to NHD watersheds, and spatially joins watersheds with ancillary datasets to classify watersheds by permafrost extent, glacial history, and geologic substrate by intersect.
 (4.2) cuzickTests.R performs Cuzick tests for trends in lake statistics across ordered groups (i.e., ordered permafrost classes) for relevant subsets of watersheds based on geomorphic conditions.
+(4.3) terrainClassLakeStatistics.py takes a union of all the ancillary datasets and calculates basic lake statistics such as lake density, mean lake size, density, fraction for distinct permafrost classes and geomorphic settings.